A look at the function of ascorbic acid in loaf manufacture and why is is not in the Campaign's definition of Real Bread

-* Like many processing aids and other food additives, is it not destroyed (as industrial bakers sometimes like to claim about such things) in the sense that its residues remain in the loaf.
+* Like many processing aids and other food additives, is it not destroyed (as industrial loaf fabricators sometimes like to claim about such things) in the sense that its residues remain in the loaf.

 All bakers using The Real Bread Loaf Mark have signed an agreement that they will only use it for loaves baked without the use of any artificial additives or processing aids.